deric/puppet-mesos/README.md

 ## File based configuration

-If some file based configurations this module doesn't provide directly in master and slave module, `mesos::property` allows to configure them or remove the file when `value` is left empty. e.g. configure value in `/etc/mesos/hostname`:
+As Mesos configuration flags changes with each version we don't provide directly a named parameter for each flag. `mesos::property` allows to create a parameter file or remove the file when `value` is left empty. e.g. configure value in `/etc/mesos/hostname`:

 ```puppet
 ::mesos::property { 'hostname':